 Ten teams land as “Movers and Shakers” this week, either making significant jumps or major falls in the ratings.
 The Atlanta Hawks and Utah Jazz are amongst the teams that jumped up the charts while the Los Angeles Clippers and Denver Nuggets have struggled.

-Here’s how the teams fell into place, with the “Movers and Shakers” featuring an explanation for its rise and fall, along with the upcoming schedule for the top five teams, and how each is lined up over the next seven days.
+Here’s how the teams fall into place for the latest NBA Power Rankings, with the “Movers and Shakers” featuring an explanation for its rise and fall.
+I also include the upcoming schedule for the top five teams, and how each is lined up over the next seven days.

 The Wife Hates NBA Power Rankings: March 26, 2012